 One of the Most Important Books in Human History.

-First German Edition.
-In a Contemporary Binding With Some Leaves and Initials in Contemporary Hand-Color with Gold-Leafing.
+First Edition in German.
 The famous Nuremberg Chronicle, a history of the world, published the year that Columbus returned to Europe after discovering America.
 The text is a year-by-year account of notable events in world history from the creation down to the year of publication.
 It is a mixture of fact and fantasy, recording events like the invention of printing, but also repeating stories from Herodotus.
 Even the world map is decorated with strange beings from the far reaches, including a cyclops and a four-eyed man.

 645 woodcuts were used to illustrate the Chronicle, but many were used more than once, so there are a total of 1,809 illustrations, making it the most extensively illustrated book of the fifteenth century.
 The wood-cutters were Michael Wolgemut, his stepson, Wilhelm Pleydenwurff and their workshop.
 As Albrecht Dürer was the godson of Koberger and was apprenticed to Wolgemut from 1486 to 1489, it is likely that he was involved in the work.

 The immense importance of the Nuremberg Chronicle, with respect to history, geography, and topography, cannot be overemphasized.
 It is often quoted as being the most important book ever printed.

 Two of the illustrations are maps that typify the range of old traditions and new information of the text itself.
 The world map is of Ptolemaic configurations, although without Ptolemy's scientific apparatus of latitudes, longitudes, scales, rich nomenclature, etc. The border contains twelve dour wind heads while the map is supported in three of its corners by the solemn figures of Ham, Shem, and Japhet taken from the Old Testament.